Pravez/ColoringWorld/README.md

 If you want to know exactly what is being done, please see the [changelog](CHANGELOG.md).
 Concerning daily work, see the [diary](DIARY.md).

-## Version 0.2 in development :
+## Version 0.4 in development :
-### Done :
+* score system (time, number of attempts, …)
+    - (a map to select the level to play)
+    - save the score
+* Fun in the menu
+    - sounds in the menu
+    - buttons effects (hover, active, …)
+* load a level from a file

+# Version 0.3 released :
-* enemies who kill the character
+* Added enemies which are deadly according to the color
-* enemies who can die
-* enemies who can move
+* Added secondary colors (purple, green, orange)
-* falling platforms
+* Added bumping platforms
+* Removed slowing platforms, Magnets
+* Changed physics concerning contacts
-* moving platforms
+* Added moving platforms
-* bugfix of the character's jump
-* bugfix of the contact between dynamic and static bodies
-* bugfix of kinematic platforms
-* kill the elements with falling platforms

-##### TO DO :

-- According to the TESTS RESULTS, adjust the game.
+* Added possibility to see the entire level while in pause
+* Added possibility to change controls from the main menu
+* Added possibility to select a level from the main menu
+* Added help for players concerning secondary colors, "chromatic circle"

 # Version 0.2 released :
 * ColorPlatforms can have a default state (activated, or deactivated)